 REST stands for Representational State Transfer.
-It is an architectural style, not a protocol or standard, created by Roy Fielding in his doctoral dissertation in 2000.
+It is an architectural style for designing networked applications that relies on stateless, client-server communication, typically over HTTP, where resources are identified by URLs and manipulated using standard HTTP methods.
 REST provides a set of constraints for designing networked applications that are scalable, maintainable, and performant.
 When these constraints are applied to web services, they create RESTful APIs, which have become the dominant style for building web APIs due to their simplicity, scalability, and alignment with HTTP's native capabilities.

 Code on Demand (optional): Servers can extend client functionality by transferring executable code (like JavaScript) to run on the client.
+This is the only optional constraint in REST.

 Resources: Everything in REST is a resource, which is any information that can be named (users, documents, images).
 Resources are identified by URIs (Uniform Resource Identifiers).